Green Compass Projects Aim to Better Manage DC Stormwater

 DC Green Bank has closed on a $650,000 loan facility to finance the construction of a five-project portfolio of environmentally friendly infrastructure to better manage and clean stormwater runoff in Wards 5, 7, and 8 in Washington, D.C.

 The 10,000 square feet of infrastructure will mainly involve de-paving surfaces and replacing with spaces that manage stormwater, reduce runoff and pollution, and improve local air and water quality.
-The projects are projected to divert up to 250,000 gallons of stormwater runoff that would otherwise enter the sewer system every storm.
+“The new projects aim to divert up to 250,000 gallons of stormwater runoff that would otherwise enter the sewer system every storm,” according to a DC Green Bank statement.

-“DC Green Bank is excited to partner with Green Compass for our first investment in green infrastructure and stormwater management,” Eli Hopson, DC Green Bank’s CEO, said in a release.
+“DC Green Bank is excited to partner with Green Compass for our first investment in green infrastructure and stormwater management,” Eli Hopson, DC Green Bank’s CEO, said in the prepared release.
 “These projects will deliver tangible benefits for the health and wellbeing of the citizens of D.C., as well as for our environment.”

 “The investment will help communities that have historically not seen an equitable level of public investment and are likely to face increasing flood risks in the coming years due to climate change,” Hopson said.
 “In addition to providing cleaner water, cleaner air, and increasing resilience to flooding for communities in the District, these projects will also support the clean economy by delivering dozens of green jobs, including in construction, landscaping, groundskeeping, urban forestry, and engineering.”